tektoncd/pipeline/docs/resolver-template/README.md

 implementations of all the methods defined by the [`framework.Resolver` interface](../../pkg/remoteresolution/resolver/framework/interface.go).

-If you choose to use the previous framework (soon to be deprecated) is defined in [`./cmd/demoresolver/main.go`](./cmd/demoresolver/main.go) and provides stub implementations of all the methods defined by the [`framework.Resolver` interface](../../pkg/resolution/resolver/framework/interface.go).
+If you choose to use the previous framework (deprecated) is defined in [`./cmd/demoresolver/main.go`](./cmd/demoresolver/main.go) and provides stub implementations of all the methods defined by the [`framework.Resolver` interface](../../pkg/resolution/resolver/framework/interface.go).